Seagate/cortx-motr/doc/HLD-FOP-State-Machine.md

 * (CALL) execute the next state transition until fom is just about to block.
 * (RETURN) register the wait-queue call-back and place the fom to the wait-queue.

 (NEXT) and (RETURN) steps in this loop are atomic w.r.t. other handler threads of the same locality.
-Ideally, (CALL) step is non-blocking (of course, a user-level thread can always be preempted by the kernel, but this is not relevant).
+Ideally, (CALL) step is non-blocking (a user-level thread can always be preempted by the kernel, but this is not relevant).
  Unfortunately, this is not always possible because:
 * In some cases, only blocking interfaces are available (e.g., a page fault in a user-level process, or a POSIX mutex acquisition);
 * In some cases, splitting state transition into non-blocking segments would be excessively cumbersome.
 For example, making every call to the memory allocator a blocking point would render code very difficult to follow.